Alan March

 Cop Tales

 Cops are natural story tellers.
 They tell their bosses what they've done, they write reports, and give testimony in court.
 And, they share with their follow cops what they have done at work.
 Cop Tales are the stories that don't make it to court.
 They are the stories they'd prefer their bosses don't know.
-And they are the stories their families won't know.
-Cop Tales are those stories shared with those who have the understanding of another person who has "been there, done that."
+They are the stories their families won't know.
+Cop Tales are the stories shared with those who have the understanding of another person who has "been there, done that."

-These are the stories of Cop Tales
+These are the stories of Cop Tales:

 In "The Scar," a rookie works up his courage to learn the secret of how his veteran Field Training Officer got that horrible scar.